Eligibility: What we do fund:

 It is a good idea to ask someone else to read the application before posting it to check you have clearly described the project and not omitted anything that is important.
 The independent referee is the ideal person to proof read your application.

-All applications must be posted to the Administrator to arrive by noon on the deadline dates.
-If the deadline date falls on a Sunday, noon on the following day will apply.
-We recommend that all applications are sent by recorded delivery to ensure safe arrival and that the correct amount of postage has been paid.
+All applications must arrive by noon on the deadline date and if the deadline date falls on a Sunday, noon on the following day will apply.
+If sending by post, please check that the correct amount of postage has been paid.

 Once the Trustees have made their decision the successful applicants will be informed initially by phone.
 All applicants will be notified by letter.

 All awards are paid by BACS transfer which is why a copy of the bank statement is vital to your application.
-Groups must acknowledge receipt of the payment in writing.
+Groups must acknowledge receipt of the payment either by email or letter.

-Feedback is very important to us, an Evaluation Form is sent out with the offer letter and must be returned within a year.
-Failure to do so will bar future applications.
+Feedback is important to the Trustees and an Evaluation Form is sent out with the offer letter and must returned (either by email or mail) within a year.
+Failure to do so may bar future applications.